-- Director of the American Arab Anti-Discrimination Committee’s legal department
+* Director of the American Arab Anti-Discrimination Committee’s legal department

-- Was appointed (by President Barack Obama) to the Homeland Security Advisory Council in 2009
+* Was appointed (by President Barack Obama) to the Homeland Security Advisory Council in 2009

 From 1999-2009, Shora worked with the American-Arab Anti-Discrimination Committee (ADC), where he held such titles as legal advisor, legal director, and national executive director.
-In these roles, he consistently joined the Council on American-Islamic Relations and other Islamic supremacist groups in lobbying against the Bush administration’s anti-terror initiatives.
-Further, Shora co-authored ADC’s 1998-2000 Report on Hate Crimes and Discrimination Against Arab Americans.
+In these roles, he commonly joined the Council on American-Islamic Relations and other Islamic supremacist groups in lobbying against the Bush administration’s anti-terror initiatives.
+Further, Shora co-authored three separate editions of the ADC’s Report on Hate Crimes and Discrimination Against Arab Americans.
 He also assisted in producing Wrong Then, Wrong Now: Racial Profiling Before and After September 11, a 2002 report by the Leadership Conference on Civil Rights (LCCR).
 And in 2004, Shora helped put together an updated edition of LCCR’s Cause for Concern: Hate Crimes in America.

-The United States Ninth Circuit Court of Appeals (Central District of California) has certified Shora as an expert witness on “xenophobia and anti-Arab discrimination,” a credential that has earned him numerous invitations to speak as a subject-matter expert on such themes as tolerance, diversity, integration, civil rights, civil liberties, and immigration policies.
+The United States Ninth Circuit Court of Appeals (Central District of California) certified Shora as an expert witness on “xenophobia and anti-Arab discrimination,” a credential that earned him numerous invitations to speak as a subject-matter expert on such themes as tolerance, diversity, integration, civil rights, civil liberties, and immigration policies.